Maiterney/TemaWordpressBoilerPlate/README.md

 ### Installing Dependencies
 - Make sure you have installed Node.js and Browser-Sync* (* optional, if you wanna use it) on your computer globally
-- Then open your terminal and browse to the location of your Master12 copy
+- Then open your terminal and browse to the location of your AgenciaOpen copy
 - Run: `$ npm install`

 ### Running